-Whether you’re trying to lose weight or you’re focusing on keeping a regular fitness regimen, one of the biggest hurdles is determining what method of exercise is going to do the most for you.
+Whether you’re trying to lose weight or you’re focusing on keeping a regular fitness regimen, one of the biggest hurdles is determining what method of exercise is going to do the most for you once you get yourself into a fitness training program.
 Each has its own merits, and any form of exercise will be beneficial for your overall health.
 Learn the key differences in these areas and you may be able to come to a decision on what is best for you.

 According to various scientific studies about how many calories certain activities burn, you typically burn more if you weigh more no matter what activity you’re doing.
 For someone who weighs 160 pounds, they will burn about 250 calories for every 30 minutes of jogging at a moderate speed.
 If the same person weight trained for a 30-minute session, they would burn between 130 and 220 calories.

 Research has shown that a weight training session can burn more calories in the hours following the session when compared to a cardio session.
 This is because weight training builds muscle, and muscle burns more calories at rest.
 To generate a high post-calorie burn from a cardio session, you would have to do an activity for a longer duration or a more intense activity like sprinting.
 If you’re doing more intense activities like that during the sun’s peak hours between 10 a.m. and 2 p.m., you will want to take precautions like wearing proper sunglasses and staying hydrated so that your overall health doesn’t suffer.

 For many, the goal of exercise is to lose weight and the choice between different methods will be highly dependent on which method is more effective for that.
 According to a study at Duke University that compared the effects of cardio and weight training on people who were overweight, the cardio group lost about four pounds while the weight training group gained two pounds.
 The latter group gained weight because of added muscle mass.